vanki2003/Dissertation/paper-notes.md

-# Milestone 2 - Key Points
+# Key points of papers

 [THE IMPACT OF ECONOMIC EVENTS ON STOCK MARKET RETURNS: EVIDENCE FROM INDIA](https://archive.aessweb.com/index.php/5002/article/view/2011/3206)